Combining observational and experimental data for causal inference considering data privacy: Leveraging Observational and Experimental Data in Causal Inference

 \section{Leveraging Observational and Experimental Data in Causal Inference}

-The presentation in this section primarily follows \cite{colnet_causal_2021}.
-Consider a randomized experiment with $n$ subjects and a related auxiliary, observational, study with $m$ subjects, sampled from some population.
+The presentation in this section primarily follows \cite{colnet_causal_2024}.
+Consider a randomized experiment with $n$ subjects and related auxiliary, observational data with $m$ subjects, both sampled from some population.
 For example, in a medical trial conducted to evaluate a treatment for sleep apnea there may also be electronic health records for thousands of patients across a country with sleep apnea.
-We denote $\mathcal{R} = \{i: 1, ..., n\}$ as the index set for subjects in the randomized experiment and $\mathcal{O} = \{i: n+1, ..., m+n\}$ as the index set for subjects in the auxiliary (observational) study.
+We denote $\mathcal{R} = \{i: 1, ..., n\}$ as the index set for subjects in the randomized experiment and $\mathcal{O} = \{i: n+1, ..., m+n\}$ as the index set for subjects in the auxiliary (observational) data.
 Let $S_i$ be an indicator of whether subject $i$ is in the RCT sample, and $\pi_i^S = P(S_i = 1)$ be the probability of selection into the RCT.
 The probability of selection into the RCT may depend on subject $i$'s observable characteristics, so that the RCT sample is not necessarily representative of the population.
 Let $T$ be a binary treatment indicator so $T_i = 1$ if subject $i$ is assigned to treatment and $T_i = 0$ if subject $i$ is assigned to control.
 We assume the probability that a subject in the RCT is assigned treatment, $\pi_i = P(T_i = 1), 0 < \pi_i < 1$, is known.
-In the setting we consider, we do not require the treatment to be observed in the observational study.
+In the setting we consider, we do not require the treatment to be observed in the observational data.
+For each subject in the RCT and observational samples, we observe a vector of covariates $\bm X_i$.
 Throughout this paper, the following conventions will be used: fixed quantities are in lowercase, random quantities are in uppercase, scalars are non-bolded, and vectors or matrices are bolded.

-Following \cite{neyman:1935} and \cite{rubin_estimating_1974}, each subject has two potential outcomes, one which would be observed if treated, $Y^t_i$, and the other under control, $Y^c_i$.
-The observed outcome is a function of the potential outcomes and the treatment assignment: $Y_i = T_iY^t_i + (1-T_i)Y^c_i.$
+Following Neyman \cite{neyman:1935} and Rubin \cite{rubin_estimating_1974}, each subject has two potential outcomes, one which would be observed if treated, $Y^t_i$, and the other under control, $Y^c_i$.
+The observed outcome is a function of the potential outcomes and the treatment assignment: $Y_i = T_iY^t_i + (1-T_i)Y^c_i.$ We assume no interference, i.e. $Y_i \perp \{T_j, j\neq i\}$ \citep{angrist_identification_1996}.

 Researchers may be interested in a number of causal estimands.
 This work explores integrating experimental and observational data, under data privacy considerations, to estimate the the population average treatment effect (PATE), as well as the RCT sample average treatment effect (SATE).
 The PATE is the expected treatment effect for a population of interest: $\tau_{PATE} = \mathbb{E}[Y^t - Y^c]$.
 The SATE is the expected treatment effect for an RCT sample: $\tau_{SATE} = \mathbb{E}[Y^t - Y^c| S = 1]$.
 Combining experimental and observational data can improve estimating both the PATE and the SATE in different ways, as discussed in the following sections.